rvillanueva/math-square/README.md

 ## The Math

 Genetic algorithms is the mathematical principle explored in this activity.
-Organisms have traits that mutate as they reproduce.
-Organisms that are more apt to survive are created as a result.
-This principle is vital in engineering, ecology, epidemiology, etc. Using genetic algorithms solutions can be optimized for their application.
+By simulating individual agents, we can find an optimal set of traits by removing unfit agents and allowing the surviving agents to reproduce and share their genes.
+The math of evolution doesn't just drive biology--it is a core principle in ecology, epidemiology, and engineering today.

 ## The Submission